Tiyenti/distrandomizer/readme.md

     $ git clone https://github.com/Tiyenti/distrandomizer.git

-You will need to provide four depdendant assemblies in order to build the project:
+You will need to provide four dependant assemblies in order to build the project:

 * `UnityEngine.dll` from Distance
 * `Assembly-CSharp.dll` from Distance